Completing the RACGP Fellowship examinations is an important milestone towards a career in general practice

 - hold current financial membership of the RACGP

-- hold current and unrestricted or unconditional Ahpra specialist medical registration
+- hold current, unrestricted and unconditional Ahpra specialist medical registration

 - be CPD compliant

-- be confident with technology (video conferencing, screen sharing, email, web portals)
+- be confident with technology (video conferencing, screen sharing, email, web portals), as the CCE is an online exam delivered via Zoom